-According to the ability of subordinates through the effective and efficient direction, a manager initiates the job/ task assigned to them to the best of their ability.
+Initiates Action: According to the ability of subordinates through the effective and efficient direction, a manager initiates the job/ task assigned to them to the best of their ability.
 Of course, a good plan, a sound organization and a set of high-quality personnel may not work well and put the organization in success unless it is directed in the right perspective.

-The human factor, working staff member of an organization are very important for the organizational success.
+Improves Efficiency: The human factor, working staff member of an organization are very important for organizational success.
 So, the work efficiency of the staff members should be enhanced.
-The manager, while directing, considers the subordinates having some potential and capability and he utilizes this in organization’s work through supervision, motivation and so on.
+The manager, while directing, considers the subordinates having some potential and capability and he utilizes this in the organization’s work through supervision, motivation and so on.
 If subordinates are encouraged, their abilities are appreciated and more guidance are provided, the efficiency can be intensified, improved and enhanced.

-If the direction is efficient and effective, it may help the organization to prove its existence and develop in the due course of time.
+Stability and Growth: If the direction is efficient and effective, it may help the organization to prove its existence and develop in the due course of time.
 If a direction is given truly, honestly and responsibly, the organization can be developed, its operations can be expanded and it could achieve stability.
 Thus, it aims at stability and growth.

-Direction helps the organization to achieve the objectives and fulfill the mission.
+Achieves the Mission and Objectives: Direction helps the organization to achieve the objectives and fulfill the mission.
 It is through the effective direction that a business firm gets its mission because direction utilizes the resources properly with the help of inspired subordinates under the team spirit.
 So, it has become essential for the attainment of business goals.

 Components of Direction

 We learned that direction is one of the important managerial functions.
-This function of management is quite different than that of planning, organizing and staffing because these all are concerned with preparation for doing the works for the organization, but this direction is directly related to the human factor of an organization.
+This function of management is quite different than that of planning, organizing, and staffing because these all are concerned with preparation for doing the works for the organization, but this direction is directly related to the human factor of an organization.
 We know that direction function starts with action and culminates in action.
 The components of direction can be shown below:

-Under the process of directing, a manager has to motivate the subordinates in such a way that they could come forward with a willingness to work and ready to cooperate for the achievement of corporate goals.
+Motivation: Under the process of directing, a manager has to motivate the subordinates in such a way that they could come forward with a willingness to work and ready to cooperate for the achievement of corporate goals.
 One should clearly understand that motivation is the psychological process through which a manager motivates, encourages or inspires the people to work in connection with satisfying their needs and wants.

-Another important component of direction is leadership.
+Leadership: Another important component of direction is leadership.
 To put the organization in success, effective leadership is desirable without which direction function may not be completed.
-This leadership denotes a quality of manager to guide and influence the work of his subordinates.
+This leadership denotes the quality of manager to guide and influence the work of his subordinates.
 It is rightly said that the success of a business firm is dependent upon the quality of its leadership.

-Under this concept, the manager or the concerned senior comes in action in connection with seeing the works at progress, guiding the subordinates, giving more advises and controlling the wrongs by correcting them in time.
+Supervision: Under this concept, the manager or the concerned senior comes in action in connection with seeing the works at progress, guiding the subordinates, giving more advises and controlling the wrongs by correcting them in time.
 It means effective supervision helps the organization to observe whether the works are performed as per the plan, policy, programs, etc. So, supervision is a regular and continuing function of direction.

-Communication means transfer of information or a process of passing information and understanding from one person to another.
+Communication: Communication means the transfer of information or a process of passing information and understanding from one person to another.
 It relates to the flow of information, in the case of an organization, from the top level to the low level of management units and from a low level to top level of management.
 Thus, a manager should work very carefully while communicating the information to keep the organization successful.

-Without coordination, a manager cannot think about the accomplishment of the job.
+Coordination: Without coordination, a manager cannot think about the accomplishment of the job.
 Modern management is based on the principle of specialization in which the concept of division of labor is basically applied.
 The work is divided into many parts and each part of the work is assigned to a particular person or group of persons.
 To accomplish the whole work, coordination among the persons and groups becomes necessary.

 Sharma, P., Shrestha, A., Pant, H., Gautam, I., Thapa, R. B., & Upadhyay, P. (2011).
 Buddha Publication.